yctrrr/AI_literature_crawl/README.md

 - Nature page structure can change, so selectors may need maintenance.
 - Institution-protected PDFs may require a logged-in Chrome profile.
 - Search fallback is intentionally rate-limited by `delay_seconds`.
-- Keep `.browser_profile/` local; it is ignored by git and should not be uploaded.

 ## 中文